+High Index Lenses

+A 10 diopters (10DS) or greater lens is reimbursable at acquisition cost that is documented by an itemized invoice when such cost is greater than the fee listed for the lens code in the Procedure Code and Fee Schedule section of this Manual.

+Bifocals

-- High Index Lenses: A 10 diopters (10DS) or greater lens is reimbursable at acquisition cost that is documented by an itemized invoice when such cost is greater than the fee listed for the lens code in the Procedure Code and Fee Schedule section of this Manual. - Bifocals: When eyeglasses are required to correct nearsighted and farsighted vision, bifocals should be prescribed.
-A recipient may not be supplied with two pairs of eyeglasses rather than bifocals for reasons based on personal preference.
-Two pairs of eyeglasses may be prescribed if it can be substantiated that the recipient has one of the following conditions: - ► A proven inability to tolerate bifocals; - An unusual correction; or - ► A physical ailment or other condition which makes bifocals inadvisable.
+When eyeglasses are required to correct nearsighted and farsighted vision, bifocals should be prescribed.
+An enrollee may not be supplied with two pairs of eyeglasses rather than bifocals for reasons based on personal preference.
+Two pairs of eyeglasses may be prescribed if it can be substantiated that the enrollee has one of the following conditions:

+- > A proven inability to tolerate bifocals;

+- > An unusual correction; or

+- > A physical ailment or other condition which makes bifocals inadvisable.

 Written documentation must be submitted with the paper claim form for two pairs of eyeglasses dispensed to correct nearsighted and farsighted vision.
-Medical justification based on the recipient's systemic ailments must relate those conditions to that individual's inability to use bifocals.
-A proven inability to tolerate bifocals must address the recipient's previous attempts to use bifocal lenses.
+Medical justification based on the enrollee's medical ailments must relate those conditions to that enrollee's inability to use bifocals.
+A proven inability to tolerate bifocals must address the enrollee's previous attempts to use bifocal lenses.
 Optical corrections of an unusual nature must be documented with information from the prescribing ophthalmologist or optometrist concerning the corrections required for each pair of eyeglasses.

+Contact Lenses

-• Contact Lenses: Contact lenses may be supplied to a recipient only for ocular pathology upon the recommendation or prescription of an ophthalmologist or optometrist.
+Contact lenses may be supplied to a enrollee only for ocular pathology upon the recommendation or prescription of an ophthalmologist or optometrist.
 The ophthalmologist or optometrist may also fit and dispense contact lenses.
-Prior approval is required for all contact lens services.

 The prescription or recommendation for contact lenses must be in the form of a signed, written order.
-The written order must accompany the Prior Approval Request form submitted by the dispensing provider.